APPLICATION

 How does it work?

-The coating sequences is fairly simple and run as follows
+The coating sequences are pretty simple and run as follows:

 Powder dosing, +1 – 10%.